M1-CHPS/glhpc/docs/lab1.md

 All shell command take the form `<cmd> (<flag>) <argument>`.
 Flags (starting with either `-` or `--` depending on the command) are used to change the behavior of the command, e.g. add colors, change the output format, etc.

+???
+"Answer"
+    `ls` is used to list the content of a directory.
+The flag `-l` will show a long listing format, `-a` will show all files including hidden files, and `-h` makes the the output "human-readable" by using easy-to-understand units for numbers.

 #### c) Run the following commands **step-by-step** and try to understand what is happening:
 ```bash title="mkdir and moving around the filesystem"